Seven regional collaboratives have been established around the state. Click the link below to view a map of the regions:

 Capital Area Simulation Collaborative (CASC)

 The CASC is committed to providing a network of support for interprofessional simulation learning to service partners and academia in and around the greater Sacramento area.
-The CASC hosts mini-SUN (Simulation User Network) conferences at the Simulation Learning Center on the California State University, Sacramento, campus, in addition to bi-annual meetings that provide opportunities for research sharing, technical training, showcasing of new simulation equipment, and networking.
+The CASC hosts quarterly meetings that provide opportunities for research sharing, technical training, showcasing of new simulation equipment, and networking.
+CASC aims to bring best practice and innovative approaches to simulation facilitators.

 Service organizations represented in the CASC: Kaiser Roseville, Kaiser South Sacramento, Mercy Hospital Folsom, Mercy General Hospital, Mercy San Juan Hospital, Methodist Hospital, Sutter Medical Center Sacramento, UC Davis Medical Center, Woodland Healthcare, and Veterans Hospital Sacramento.